-3.50 The Council is obliged by statute to ensure that all children of compulsory school age receive education that is appropriate to their age, abilities, and any additional educational needs, and promotes high standards in the provision of education and the welfare of children.
-These obligations apply to all children regardless of whether they are permanent residents in the area.
+3.47 The Council is obliged, by statute, to ensure that all children of compulsory school age receive education that is appropriate to their age, abilities and any special educational needs, and promotes high standards in the provision of education and the welfare of children.
+These obligations apply to all children whether or not they are permanent residents in the area.
 Therefore, applications made in respect of such families will be dealt with in conjunction with the Gwent Education Minority-ethnic Service (GEMS), with a view to placing these children as quickly as possible at the nearest available and appropriate school.